Astor63/BL2-Mods/Plasma Caster Dahl Prototype SX-1/ReadMe.md

 - Just be aware from the following:

-  - To be sure to get the fix Orudeon's Bayonet Enhancements and/or Orudeon's Bayonet Buff working correctly (as intended), don't forget to place my mod **AFTER** Orudeon's Bayonet Enhancements & Bayonet Buff.
   - This mod use the *Pocket Rocket Explosive GyroJet Firing Mode*, so if you use any mode that changes the attributes from the Pistol GyroJet Firing Mode, it will affect this mod, and obviously the firing of the Discord Solver.
 In this case, Just revert the modification done previously to the Pocket Rocket Explosive GyroJet Firing Mode.

   - This mode use Grenade Damage for the Splash Format, so if you are going to use the Discord Solver with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.